chinhvu97/miniJS/README.md

 Hello fellas :blush:, this is my Mini JavaScript folder.
-Right now level is beginning but I want to level up it by practice so 😈
+Right now level is beginner, might level up by practice so yah 😈

-Although currently being small, I hope it can grow by time.
-I will try to at least update one project a week :sleepy:.
+Currently small repo, I hope it can grow by time.
+Will try to at least update one project a week :sleepy:.

 List:
   1. Rock Paper Scissors ( :punch: :hand: :v: (16-08-2021)